Kwigillingok, Alaska: Transportation

 The Kwigillingok Airport is the only connection to the outside world, as there are no roads leading to the town.
+The Alaksa Department of Transportation and Public Facilities was set to begin construction on the airport in the summer of 2025 to improve safety and usability.

 Education

 It is served by the K-12 Kwigillingok School, operated by the Lower Kuskokwim School District.
-As of 2021 it has about 144 students.
+As of 2021, it had about 144 students.